-Most organisations choose a cloud call centre platform based on cost efficiencies.
+Most organizations choose a cloud call center platform based on cost efficiencies.
 But before you figure out how long a new solution will pay for itself, you need to consider all the factors that contribute to your overall business agility.
 Below is a list of benefits that make cloud-based offerings ideal for any size business.

 - No CAPEX.

 - You only pay for what you use.